Sicily walking tours and holidays

 Your questions answered

-May is usually a lovely month in Sicily – with mild day-time temperatures and cool evenings.
+May is usually a lovely month in Sicily – with mild day-time temperatures and cool evenings and the wild flowers in full bloom.
 October too, can be a good month for walking – often with drier days than the Spring.

 The difference is essentially semantic.
 In Britain we usually refer to these types of holidays as “walking” holidays, but in the States it is more common to refer to the activity as “trekking” or “hiking”.
 It British English there is no connotation of a “walking holiday” being any more or less difficult than a “trekking holiday”.